av3di/googleVoicePractice/README.md

 It is a simple webhook that can be used to communicate with api.ai.
 Under the Fulfillment tab, make sure to link directly to webhook.php

-This application supports the [How to Deploy a Static Site to Heroku](http://blog.teamtreehouse.com/deploy-static-site-heroku) article - check it out.
+I used the [How to Deploy a Static Site to Heroku](http://blog.teamtreehouse.com/deploy-static-site-heroku) article to help build this project - check it out.

 ## Deploying